Here’s The Difficult Truth About Our Love Of Manicures

 Can you recycle press-on nails?

 For the most part, press-on nails can't be recycled.
 A small handful of press-on nail brands were forthcoming when R29 invited them to comment on their sustainability practices.
 Sanja Hajdarpasic, cofounder and sustainability lead of LÓA Nails, confirms that the brand’s nail glue and press-on nails are too small to be recycled under current guidelines.
 "Any products smaller than 5cm cannot be recycled," explains Sanja.
-To prevent press-on nails from ending up in nature, LÓA recommends disposing of them in a household bin bag (though the most common destination of this rubbish is either landfill or an incinerator) or designated beauty bins at your local drugstore.
-Some Superdrug and Boots stores, for example, have collection boxes for recycling empty products.
-However, press-on nails are not currently listed as accepted recyclables on Superdrug's website.
-Boots told R29 that its 'Recycle at Boots' scheme does not accept plastic press-on nails.
+To prevent press-on nails from ending up in nature, LÓA recommends disposing of them in a household bin bag (though the most common destination of this rubbish is either landfill or an incinerator).
 LÓA Nails also encourages everyone to reuse its products where possible.

 Bailey Stanworth, founder of Quickies, says that the brand’s press-on nails can be reworn two to three times and are made of ABS plastic, essentially a tougher plastic.
 "The material is durable enough to be reused and can be recycled after wear," explains Bailey.
 "As recycling regulations and bylaws vary between cities, it would be recommended to check how ABS plastic can be recycled in each user's location," she adds.
 Refinery29 also contacted Kiss Nails USA, the world’s leading supplier of artificial nails and press-on manicure kits.
 The brand declined to comment.